 Offsite construction is a true game-changer.
 It increases productivity because things can happen concurrently when they would previously have been sequential.
 It offers clients a thru life model and it addresses the issue of an aging skilled workforce – if you have 1,000 sites that need a particular skill and 100 workers, that’s a problem.
 If you have 50 factories that can offer those skills then they can have two of those workers each.

 The results have been striking.
 In China the mini Sky City was erected in 19 days.
 The modular approach works not only for residential properties but for infrastructure, government assets, mining, maritime and a great deal more.
-IFS is predicting that within five years 50% of all construction projects will use offsite and modular manufacturing or 3D printing, leading to a 40% drop in project delivery timescales and a 35% reduction in cost.
+IFS is predicting that within five years 50 percent of all construction projects will use offsite and modular manufacturing or 3D printing, leading to a 40 percent drop in project delivery timescales and a 35 percent reduction in cost.

 Existing business processes won’t deliver the benefits to remain competitive in these dynamic markets, however.
 To make this work, everything must be standardized.
 At the moment, architects aren’t used to ordering from a selection of walls or roofs; they design them individually.
 A manufacturing, component-led approach is the only way to make this new model work.
 All of the components must fit and the ability to fit them together must be a readily-available skill.
 Preferably an IoT application also makes the component parts easy to track.

 If existing businesses don’t adopt this digitalized way of working, then they run the risk that new business will appear to take their place.
 The lack of intellectual property in the area means the only real obstacle to entry is financial, which is why flat-pack specialist Ikea has been able to set up a joint venture with Skanska and secure a contract to make 162 residences in the UK.
 In other words…